dnguyen000/stock-market-movement-prediction/README.md

 ### Key Findings Across Classification Models

+1. **The F1 trap was visible from the first grid search and shaped every subsequent decision.** Across all four base models on both tickers, the highest-F1 configurations from grid search consistently achieved their scores by biasing predictions toward the UP class.
+The most extreme example: SPY SVM's best-F1 config (C=1, γ=1) hit F1 = 0.608 but with specificity of only 0.189 — meaning the model caught 82% of UP days but only 19% of DOWN days.
+To handle this, we adopted a **three-way comparison** workflow for every model: (a) an initial baseline hyperparameter choice, (b) the grid search winner by F1, and (c) a separately chosen "balanced" configuration that traded some F1 for meaningfully higher specificity.
+Component models for the voting ensemble were then selected from these balanced configurations (or, where the F1 vs balanced trade-off was small, the better F1 option), not from the raw F1 winners.

-1. **F1 alone is misleading on this target.** Across all four base models and both tickers, the highest-F1 configurations achieve their scores by biasing predictions toward the UP class.
-The clearest demonstration is the voting-rule comparison on SPY: switching the ensemble from ≥ 2 of 4 to ≥ 3 of 4 changes F1 from 0.574 to 0.478, recall from 0.628 to 0.463, and specificity from 0.397 to 0.560 — while macro F1 (~0.50) and precision (0.567) remain essentially unchanged.
-The same underlying model produces dramatically different F1 numbers depending on a single threshold, confirming that F1 reflects class bias as much as it reflects classification ability on this target.
-Grid search results for individual models showed the same pattern: SPY SVM's best F1 (0.61) came from a configuration with specificity 0.19, while macro F1 was actually lower than the baseline.
+2. **The voting ensemble's tie-breaking rule independently confirms the F1 trap.** On SPY, switching the voting threshold from ≥ 2 of 4 (tie → UP) to ≥ 3 of 4 (tie → DOWN) changes F1 from 0.574 to 0.478, recall from 0.628 to 0.463, and specificity from 0.397 to 0.560 — while macro F1 (~0.50) and precision (0.567) remain essentially unchanged.
+The same ensemble produces dramatically different F1 numbers depending on a single threshold, with no underlying change in classification ability.
+This makes the F1 trap concretely demonstrable end-to-end: it shows up at the per-model level (grid search), at the ensemble level (voting threshold), and both at the same magnitude.

-2. **SPY is more predictable than TSLA but only marginally.** SPY accuracy 0.52 vs TSLA accuracy 0.50.
-The gap is real but small — well within published ceilings for daily direction prediction on liquid equities (52–55%).
+3. **SPY is more predictable than TSLA but only marginally.** All four models landed in the 48–53% accuracy range for both tickers, with F1 between 0.46 and 0.57.
+SPY's voting ensemble F1 = 0.574 vs TSLA's 0.545 — a real but small gap, well within the published ceiling for daily direction prediction on liquid equities (52–55%).
+Tree-based models (RF, XGBoost) slightly outperformed linear models (LR, SVM) on average, but no single model dominated across both tickers.

-3. **Per-fold variance dominates the picture.** F1 standard deviations of ±0.12 (SPY) and ±0.15 (TSLA) across folds are large relative to the mean F1 itself.
+4. **Per-fold variance dominates the picture.** F1 standard deviations of ±0.12 (SPY) and ±0.15 (TSLA) across folds are large relative to the mean F1 itself.
 Individual folds range from near-zero F1 to F1 above 0.75.
 This reflects market regime shifts more than model instability — the same model produces very different results in trending vs. choppy market periods.

-4. **Seasonal performance is consistent.** F1 across Spring/Summer/Fall/Winter is within 0.03 for SPY and 0.07 for TSLA, indicating no strong seasonal effect dominates the model's behavior.
+5. **Seasonal performance is consistent.** F1 across Spring/Summer/Fall/Winter is within 0.03 for SPY and 0.07 for TSLA, indicating no strong seasonal effect dominates the model's behavior.
 Differences are within fold-level noise.

-5. **Methodology limitation — hyperparameter selection bias.** Grid search for each base model was conducted across the same walk-forward folds later used for final evaluation.
-The best hyperparameter configuration was selected based on its mean F1 across those folds.
+6. **Methodology limitation — hyperparameter selection bias.** Grid search for each base model was conducted across the same walk-forward folds later used for final evaluation.
+Both the F1-winner and balanced configurations were selected based on their mean metrics across those folds.
 This is a form of selection bias: the reported best-model metrics are optimistic relative to what an unbiased held-out test would show.
 A nested cross-validation scheme (selecting hyperparameters on inner folds, evaluating on outer folds) would address this but was not implemented due to scope constraints.
 The magnitude of this bias is likely modest — most grid configurations produced F1 within 0.02–0.05 of each other on a given ticker, suggesting model performance is not highly sensitive to specific hyperparameter choices in this region of the search space.

 ---